iluvjava/Maths/Notebook 2.0 obsidian/AMATH 516 Numerical Optimizations/Operators Theory/Firmly Nonexpansive Operators.md

 If an operator $T$ is idempotent, meaning that $T\circ Tx = x$, and it's also Firmly nonexpansive, then it has to be a projector onto a convex set.
 The converse of the statement is also true.

-#### **Example | Proximal Mapping is Firmly Nonexpansive**
+#### **Example | Proximal Mapping of Convex Subgradient is Firmly Nonexpansive**
+> let $f$ be convex, proper, and lower semi-continuous, we have the proximal operator of $f$, denoted as $P_f, I - P_f$ being firmly non-expansive operators.

+**Before Proof**

 Due to it requires too many facts about this operator, visit [Moreau Envelope and Convex Proximal Mapping](Moreau%20Envelope%20and%20Convex%20Proximal%20Mapping.md) for a coverage of this example.
 Recall from [Subgradient CENTRAL HUB](Subgradient%20CENTRAL%20HUB.md) that the subgradient operator is a monotone operator.
 Now we make the claim:

-> let $f$ be convex, proper, and lower semi-continuous, we have the proximal operator of $f$, denoted as $P_f, I - P_f$ being firmly non-expansive operators.

 **Proof**: